Training structure

 Faculty of Science

-This practical course aims to apply students' knowledge of microbiology and molecular biology to the identification of environmental bacteria.
+This practical work unit aims to apply students' knowledge of microbiology and molecular biology to identify bacteria in the environment.

-Quantitative and qualitative analysis of the bacterial population present in a soil sample is classically done by identifying species using conventional bacteriological methods in successive stages: 1) isolation of bacterial flora; 2) diagnosis of family and genus using conventional media and tests; 3) diagnosis of species using API System galleries.
+Quantitative and qualitative analysis of the bacterial population present in a soil sample is typically performed by identifying species using conventional bacteriological methods in successive stages: 1) isolation of the bacterial flora; 2) diagnosis of family and genus using conventional media and tests; 3) diagnosis of species using API System galleries.

-Molecular biology techniques now make it possible to identify the bacteria present in a sample without the need for cultivation.
-This approach requires access to a sequencing platform and will also be carried out as part of the practical work, enabling the two approaches to be compared.
-The sequencing results obtained will enable bioinformatic analysis of the rrsA gene specifying the RNA16S of isolated bacteria.
+Molecular biology techniques now make it possible to identify bacteria present in a sample without the need for culture.
+This approach requires access to a sequencing platform and will also be carried out in practical work, allowing the two approaches to be compared.
+The sequencing results obtained will enable bioinformatic analysis of the rrsA gene specifying the 16S RNA of the isolated bacteria.

 ECTS